placidenduwayo1/k8s-kafka-avro-aepc-back/README.md

   - kafdrop (one instance) for web UI for monitoring kafka brokers, topics and events produced
 - utility microservices:
   - a config service for managing and externalize services configuration
-  - a registry service to serve gateway service and business services to registry with their name
   - a gateway service
+  - a Kubernetes discovery service dependency for microservices registration

 - business microservices:
-  - bs-ms-address
+  - k8s-kafka-avro-aepc-bs-ms-address
-  - bs-ms-employee
+  - - k8s-kafka-avro-aepc-bs-ms-employee
-  - bs-ms-company
+  - - k8s-kafka-avro-aepc-bs-ms-company
-  - bs-ms-project
+  - - k8s-kafka-avro-aepc-bs-ms-project

 ### containers orchestration with Kubernetes
 all containers of the application are deployed and orchestrated in local minikube cluster